 A cough is a symptom of a number of different illnesses.
 Most commonly, a cough is the symptom of a virus, but can also be caused by bacterial illnesses like pneumonia, asthma, allergies, or foreign objects in your child's airway.

-Home care tips for a cough:
+Home care tips

 If you're not worried about an emergency or urgent medical condition, below are some home care tips to try for a cough.

 - Honey (if your child is over 1 year old).
 2 tsp of honey before bed has been proven to alleviate cough symptoms and aid sleep

 - Steam shower: Sit with your child in a bathroom with the door shut while the hot water is running in the shower.
 Alternatively, you may take a warm shower with your child

 - Ibuprofen (for children older than 6 months) may help improve cough symptoms in children